Oxford Pro Bono Publico

 Whether you’re a student, a Faculty member or a potential project partner, there are a variety of ways you can work with OPBP.
 Click on the links below to find out more.
-You can also read our 2012-2013 Annual Report for a more in-depth look at our recent work and achievements here.
+You can also read our latest Annual Report for a more in-depth look at our recent work and achievements here.

 Working with OPBP

 If you are a graduate student at the University of Oxford (including a visiting student), there are lots of opportunities to get involved with OPBP.

 - If you want to use your legal research and writing skills to help pro bono lawyers and organisations around the world, you can volunteer as a researcher on one of our projects.